Since 1 July 2023, there have been 8 successful convictions resulting from Commission investigations.

 Operation Nambung

-Spiro Kalliris, a former Superintendent in the Australian Federal Police, pleaded guilty to charges related to fraudulent use of his Commonwealth credit card involving more than $17,000 in personal expenditure.
+A former Superintendent in the AFP was sentenced for charges related to fraudulent use of their Commonwealth credit card involving more than $17,000 in personal expenditure.

 This prosecution followed a joint investigation between ACLEI and the AFP, for which the NACC became responsible from 1 July 2023.